Milan

 Arco della Pace, Milan

-• Corso Sempione: Corso Sempione is a street that starts from the arch of Arco della Pace and the castle of Castello Sforzesco.
-It was laid out under Napoleon’s rule as a Milanese version of the French Champs Elysées, and here you can enjoy a lovely stroll.
+The street Corso Sempione starts from the arch of the Arco della Pace and the castle Castello Sforzesco.
+It was built under Napoleon as a Milanese Champs Elysées, which, like the original in Paris, should also have a triumphal arch as a landmark.

 San Lorenzo Basilica, Milan

-• Archaeological Museum/Museo Archeologico: The Archaeological Museum of Milan exhibits various interesting things from the past.
-In urban history, for example, it is a good idea to see an exhibition from Roman Milan, Mediolanum.
+Milan’s Archaeological Museum exhibits various interesting things from the past.
+In terms of city history, it is exciting, for example, with an exhibition from the Roman Milan, Mediolanum, of which there is, among other things, a model.

 Day Trips